PseudoTV/PseudoTV_Live/DISCLAIMER.md

 - PseudoTV Live can not be held liable for the misuse of this software.
 Content/Media configurations made by the user are solely their responsibility.

 - PseudoTV Live is never deployed "Preconfigured", "Bundled", or Sold as a retail product.
-PseudoTV Live is a non-profit donation driven project.
+PseudoTV Live is a [B]non-profit[/B] donation driven project.

 - Kodi is a trademark of the XBMC Foundation